 There are also NO foreign transaction fees when you use Chase Sapphire Preferred outside of the U.S., so it makes a great card for international travel.
 Don’t forget to use it for ALL dining and travel expenses, so you can earn DOUBLE points.

 One note on this post: Chase also offers the Chase Sapphire Reserve credit card, which comes with a $450 annual fee, though that can be largely offset with various travel credits it gives you.
-Plus it earns a heftier 3X points on travel and dining and grants you access to Priority Pass lounges (which we found super helpful on our trip to Rome).
+Plus it earns a heftier 3X points on travel and dining and grants you access to Priority Pass lounges (which we find super helpful).

 However, Chase will only allow you to hold EITHER Preferred or Reserve, NOT BOTH.
 So you’ll want to decide between them before applying for either.
 Once you earn the bonus on one card, you can’t earn it again on either card (even if you closed the first one) for 24 months.